Remember Me (2010 film)

-Remember Me is a 2010 American coming-of-age romantic drama film directed by Allen Coulter and written by Will Fetters.
+Remember Me is a 2010 American coming-of-age romantic tragedy film directed by Allen Coulter and written by Will Fetters.
 It stars Robert Pattinson, Emilie de Ravin, Chris Cooper, Lena Olin, and Pierce Brosnan.
-The film received negative reviews from critics, with much of the criticism centered on its twist ending which divided audiences.
+The film received mixed to unfavorable reviews from critics.

 Plot

-In New York, Ally is a student at NYU, and lives with her father, Neil, a NYPD detective.
-Tyler Hawkins audits classes at NYU and works at the university bookshop.
+In 1991, a young girl named Ally Craig witnesses her mother, Helen, being mugged and fatally shot at a New York subway station.
+10 years later, Ally is a student at New York University, and lives with her father, Neil, a New York City Police Department detective, in Queens.
+Tyler Hawkins audits classes at NYU and works at the Strand bookshop.
 He and his sister Caroline have a strained relationship with their workaholic businessman father, Charles.

-One night, Tyler and his roommate Aidan get involved in somebody else's fight, and are arrested by Neil.
+One night, Tyler and his best friend and roommate, Aidan, get involved in somebody else's fight, and are arrested by Neil.
 Aidan calls Charles to bail Tyler out, but he does not stick around to have a conversation with his father.
 When Aidan sees Neil dropping Ally off, he realizes she is his daughter.
-So he approaches Tyler with the idea to get back at the detective by sleeping with and dumping Ally.
-Tyler and she go to dinner and continue seeing each other.
+So, he approaches Tyler with the idea to get back at the detective by sleeping with and dumping Ally.
+She and Tyler go to dinner and continue seeing each other.

-After noticing a tattoo on Tyler's chest reading "Michael," Tyler reveals to Ally that his brother Michael died by suicide years ago; Ally later reveals that her mother was mugged and fatally shot in front of her 10 years ago.
-Aidan turns up at Tyler's apartment, meets Ally for the first time, and convinces the pair to go to a party, where she drinks too much.
-The following morning, after her father hits her when she stands up to him, Ally flees back to Tyler's apartment, where the pair consummate their relationship.
+After noticing a tattoo on Tyler's chest reading "Michael", Tyler reveals to Ally that his brother, Michael died by suicide years ago; Ally later reveals about her mother’s death.
+Aidan turns up at Tyler's apartment, meets Ally for the first time and convinces the pair to go to a party, where she drinks too much.
+The following morning, after Neil hits her when she stands up to him, Ally flees back to Tyler's apartment, where the pair have sex.

-Caroline, a budding 12 y.o. artist, is featured in an art show, and Tyler tries to get their father to attend.
+Caroline is a budding young artist, who is featured in an art show, and she tries to get their father to attend.
 When he fails to show up, Caroline is heartbroken, so Tyler confronts him in a boardroom filled with people.
 He accuses his father of willingly distancing himself from his children to avoid feeling the pain of losing another child, and father and son come to blows.